Apress/Introduction-to-PHP/README.md

 The application can also be used to make changes to the PHP setup and includes a tab to test snippets of PHP code.

-Download the files as a zip using the green button, or clone the repository to your machine using Git.

-## Releases

-Release v1.0 corresponds to the code in the published book, without corrections or updates.

-## Contributions

-See the file Contributing.md for more information on how you can contribute to this repository.